Plymouth Energy Community

 The price cap is based on typical household energy use - if you use more, you will be charged more.

-From the 1st April 2025 the price cap will increase by 6.4%, compared to the cap set in January.
+From the 1st July 2025 the price cap decreased by 7%, compared to the cap set in April.

-The bill for an "average home" with both gas and electricity, that pays for their energy by direct debit, was £1,738 a year for Q1 of 2025 (January to March).
-This has gone up to £1,849 a year, a rise of about £111 a year.
-This is the 3rd consecutive price cap rise.
+The bill for an "average home" with both gas and electricity, that pays for their energy by direct debit, was £1,849 a year for Q2 of 2025 (April to July).
+This has gone down to £1,720 a year, a decrease of about £129 a year.
+This is the first fall in the energy price cap since July 2024.

 Submit a meter reading to avoid being overcharged